metaColin/Tecsun-M-301-M-303/README.md

 A: No, can only use 5V mobile phone chargers for charging.

 **Q: When selecting frequency or audio, why does rotation need to be done twice?**
 A: This is to prevent false touch causing rotation resulting in frequency hopping and audio file retrieval errors.
-If unfamiliar, can set yourself: In OFF mode, continuously short press [Love/Menu] button twice, display "OFF" to enable.
+If unfamiliar, can set yourself: In OFF mode, continuously short press [FAVORITE] button twice, display "OFF" to enable.

 **Q: Why can't power on at FM (or: TF/BT) position, but display is off state?**
 A: Two possibilities: